 There are four radio-active calibration sources in each of the JEM-X detectors.
-JEM-X1 has two Cd-109 and two Fe-55 radiating at 22 keV and 5.9 keV, respectively.
-JEM-X2 has all four calibration sources with Cd-109.
+JEM-X1 has two Cd-109 and two Fe-55 sources radiating at 22 keV and 5.9 keV, respectively.
+JEM-X2 has four calibration sources with Cd-109.
 The detector gain is monitored continuously by the counts from these sources.
 The gain of the JEM-X detectors has been found to increase slowly over time.
-By lowering the high voltage at suitable times the gain is confined to a limited band (see Figure 14).
-On top of this, the gain is also dependent on the detector temperature (currently about 4% change per °C), but all of this is automatically corrected for in the analysis correction level.
+By lowering the high voltage at suitable times the gain is confined to a limited band (see

+Figure 14).
+On top of this, the gain is also dependent on the detector temperature (currently about 4% change per °C, and still increasing), but all of this is automatically corrected for in the analysis correction level, which uses instrument characteristics tables created one per instrument per revolution since revolution 949, and for some revolutions previous to this.
+See JEM-X analysis manual for details.